ethereumclassic/ethereumclassic.github.io/content/blog/2024-06-04-correcting-the-coinbase-article-about-ethereum-classic/index.md

 **Rationale:**

-The second part of this section is correct, but we modified the first part to reflect that ETC is the origial chain and that Ethereum is the one that split from the mainnet and was created in 2016.
+The second part of this section is correct, but we modified the first part to reflect that ETC is the original chain and that Ethereum is the one that split from the mainnet and was created in 2016.

 ## Section: How is ETC mined?